prisma/specs/prisma-framework/Readme.md

 <details>
 <summary>All Possible Capabilities</summary>

+**TODO:**

-**TODO:** functions like `toLower(string) string`, `endsWith(string, string) boolean`.
-This will need to be a list of all the things the most capable datasource can do.
+This list will include functions like `toLower(string) string`, `endsWith(string, string) boolean`.
+This will be a finite list of possibilities.
 It's doubtful that any off the shelf database will fully comply with this list.

-This will be a bit of an art in grouping features of different datasources together.
+Creating this list will be a bit of an art in grouping features of different datasources together.
 We can start with the [OpenCRUD](https://github.com/opencrud/opencrud) features and work from there.
-I'll be filling this in once we have a few working connectors.
+Once we have a few working connectors, we'll start compiling this list.

 </details>